anonaddy/addy.io/source/_articles/rules/creating-a-new-rule.md

 section: content
 title: Creating a new rule
 date: 2026-05-27
 description: How to create a new rule on addy.io.
-Define conditions (sender, subject, alias) and actions (block, disable encryption, move to recipient) to automate incoming mail.
+Define conditions (sender, subject, alias) and actions (block, disable encryption, forward to a recipient) to automate incoming mail.
 helpCategories: [rules]
 order: 1
 ---